 Running Epsilon via a ShortcutEpsilon comes with a program, sendeps.exe, that's installed in the directory containing Epsilon's main executable.
 It provides some flexibility when you create a desktop icon for Epsilon, or use the Send To feature (both of which involve creating a Windows shortcut).

 This is useful because Windows ignores a shortcut's flags (command line settings) when you drop a document on a shortcut, or when you use the Send To feature.
 (If it used the flags, you could simply create a shortcut to Epsilon's main executable and pass its -add flag.
 Since it doesn't, sending a file requires a separate program.)
 Also, Windows sends long file names without quoting them in these cases, which would cause problems if sent directly to Epsilon.
+(Don't use sendeps.exe for pinned taskbar entries, since those don't have such issues, and will result in Windows showing an extra Epsilon taskbar icon.
+Pin Epsilon to the taskbar by right-clicking its taskbar icon.)

-These are its default settings:
+These are the default settings for lugeps.ini:

 Normally relative file names on the sendeps command line are sent to Epsilon as-is, along with a -dir flag indicating Sendeps's current directory.
 Set senddir to zero and Sendeps will convert each file name to absolute form itself and omit -dir.